bcorfman/arcade_actions/README.md

 ## 🚀 Quick Appeal

-So much of building an arcade game is a cluttered of saying "animate this sprite until X happens", where X is colliding with another sprite, reaching a boundary, or responding to an event.
+So much of building an arcade game is a cluttered way of saying "animate this sprite until X happens", where X is colliding with another sprite, reaching a boundary, or responding to an event.
 But instead of coding at a high-level, most of us do lots of low-level behavior like "add 1 to sprite.x".
 Instead, what if you could more easily say "keep moving and rotating this asteroid, wrap it the other side of the window if it hits a boundary, and call a function if it collides with another sprite (and tell me what sprite it is)."?

 ```python
 # assume player and asteroid are arcade.Sprites, and asteroid_list is a arcade.SpriteList